As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 I had read recently that using vinegar in a dishwasher can be used as a Jet-Dry option so I started doing some research and what I found was pretty confusing.

 I am going to share some of what I found about using vinegar as a rinse aid option to help you make a decision about what is right for you and your family.
 In my research I actually was amazed at how many uses for cleaning with vinegar there were!

 Why Vinegar Does Not Make A Good Rinse Aid

-One of the biggest issues that would prevent me from trying vinegar is that it is a strong acid which can break down the rubber gaskets and hoses in your dishwasher.
-Repeated use of vinegar will worsen this over time and ultimately cost you big in the end.
+One of the biggest issues that would prevent me from trying vinegar is that it is a strong acid that can break down the rubber gaskets and hoses in your dishwasher.
+Repeated use of vinegar will worsen this over time and ultimately cost you (and the environment) big in the end.
 An eco-friendly dishwasher is one that lasts for a long time!

 Another issue that I have seen people mention is that some of their dishes seemed to change colors.
 Apparently vinegar mixing with salt can cause this – so you need to make sure you rinse dishes really well to get all salt traces off before placing in the dishwasher.